AliusDieMorietur/course-work/README.md

 # Library for PWA

 ## Concept
 The current state of PWA is poor.
 Many problems, many flaws, not convenient syntax, difficulties in launching a project.
-This library is designed to solve these problems, facilitate the process of creating PWA, reduce duplicate code, etc.
+This library is designed to solve these problems, facilitate the process of creating PWA, reduce duplicate code, etc. Most methods are focused on indexeddb, since there are the most difficulties.

 ## Tasks
 - [x] Basic Tools for worker